-In 1892 The Royal Danish School of Pharmacy was established in central Copenhagen.
-50 years later in 1942 it was moved to its present location at Universitetsparken 2.
+In 1892, the Royal Danish School of Pharmacy was established in central Copenhagen.
+50 years later, in 1942, it was moved to its present location at Universitetsparken 2, Copenhagen.

-In 1994 the name was changed to University of Pharmaceutical Sciences.
-The University of Pharmaceutical Sciences was governed by an elected staff.
+In 2003, the name of the institution was changed to the Danish University of Pharmaceutical Sciences.

-In 2007 the University of Pharmaceutical Sciences was merged into the University of Copenhagen as The Faculty of Pharmaceutical Sciences.
-In in 2012 the faculty was merged again.
-This time into the larger Faculty of Health and Medical Sciences as the Department of Pharmacy and Department of Drug discovery and Pharmacology.
+In 2007, the Danish University of Pharmaceutical Sciences was merged into the University of Copenhagen as The Faculty of Pharmaceutical Sciences.
+In 2012, the Faculty was merged again, this time into the larger Faculty of Health and Medical Sciences, as the Department of Pharmacy and Department of Drug Discovery and Pharmacology.

-This way the pharmaceutical sciences ended up where it started as part of University of Copenhagen.
+This way, the pharmaceutical sciences ended up back where they started, as part of the University of Copenhagen.